elegant-chaos/DataFest-ML-Workshop/README.md

 # DataFest-ML-Workshop
-Contains materials used to teach Machine Learning Workshop at Amherst College
+Contains materials used to teach a Machine Learning Workshop at Amherst College for DataFest 2018